Skip to main content

 It's a pleasant balance of old and new, calm and chaos: centuries-old cathedrals, homes painted in every bright shade of green, orange, blue, and yellow you could imagine, coffee shops, the neighborhood pulperias (where you can purchase small amounts of anything you need, such as a few eggs, veggies, some bread for dinner, makeup, toilet paper, etc.) women walking down the street balancing baskets of groceries on their heads, people selling home-cooked food to the neighborhood, camionetas zipping around with passengers hanging on for dear life, merchants transporting their wares on horse-drawn carts, the daily wail of the city siren at 7:00am and 12:00pm (signifying the time to leave for work and to come home for lunch), and my personal favorite - the tortilla lady who walks down the street every day with a basket of tortillas on her head, yelling "TORTILLAAAAAAAS!"
 (I'll try to post a video in the near future)

-Speaking of loud vendors, there's also a the "CEBOLLAS Y TOMATES!!!" guy with the raspy voice, and the impossible-to-ignore cheese guy, who pedals his cart through neighborhoods while advertising his wares using a microphone.
+Speaking of loud vendors, there's also the "CEBOLLAS Y TOMATES!!!" guy with the raspy voice, and the impossible-to-ignore cheese guy, who pedals his cart through neighborhoods while advertising his wares using a microphone.
 I never have any idea what he is saying because his microphone distorts his voice into a sort of robotic monotone.
 It's actually kind of scary.

 That's one of the things I love most about living here - all the random, little things that surprise and shock me, like the first time I heard the robotic cheese man, or hilarious new experiences such as riding a camioneta for the first time, completely redefining my idea of personal space and bodily contact on public transportation.